 The nonlinear interconnectedness of living systems suggests two important rules for the management of social and economic systems.
 First, there is an optimal size for every structure, organization, and institution, and maximizing any single variable, profit, efficiency, or GNP for example, will inevitably destroy the larger system.
 Second, the more an economy is based on the continual recycling of its natural resources, the more it is in harmony with the surrounding environment.
-In The Turning Point: Science, Society, And The Rising Culture [Capra ]1, Fritjof Capra offers a compelling vision of a reality, a reconstruction of science and the human spirit for a balanced future.
+In THE TURNING POINT: SCIENCE, SOCIETY, AND THE RISING CULTURE (Capra, 1983), Fritjof Capra offers a compelling vision of a reality, a reconstruction of science and the human spirit for a balanced future.
 In a world, where everything is anteceded and interconnected, there is no room for autonomous sources of causation.
 To claim otherwise is scientific heresy and a philosophical death wish.
 The entelechy, the uncaused causal agent, is fiction and its source is delusional.
-Fritjof Capra and Pier Luigi Luisi in THE SYSTEMS VIEW OF LIFE: A UNIFYING VISION [Capra and Luisi 2014]1 examine autopoiesis, dissipative structures, social networks, and a systemic understanding of evolution and develop a coherent framework by taking a broad sweep through history and across scientific disciplines.
+Fritjof Capra and Pier Luigi Luisi in THE SYSTEMS VIEW OF LIFE: A UNIFYING VISION (Capra and Luisi, 1983) examine autopoiesis, dissipative structures, social networks, and a systemic understanding of evolution and develop a coherent framework by taking a broad sweep through history and across scientific disciplines.

-13. Can cook ratios be cooked under the international bank of settlement's [bis's] watchful eyes?
+13. Can cook ratios be cooked under bis's watchful eyes?